hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

     eksctl create addon --name aws-ebs-csi-driver --cluster CLUSTER_NAME --region AWS_REGION --service-account-role-arn arn:aws:iam::AWS_ACCOUNT:role/AmazonEKS_EBS_CSI_DriverRole --force
     ```

-1. Once the deployment is completed, please provision the Secrets Manager IAM and CSI driver.
+1. Once the deployment is completed, provision the Secrets Manager IAM and CSI driver.
 Use `besu` (or equivalent) for `NAMESPACE` and replace `CLUSTER_NAME`, `AWS_REGION` and `AWS_ACCOUNT` with details
 that are specific to your deployment.